Fired-up Scherzer strikes out 15 at Nationals beat Reds 4-1

 Nolan Arenado homered and singled while extending his hitting streak to 13 games, and Raimel Tapia increased his hit streak to 12 games.
 David Dahl added an RBI double.

 Toronto completed a winless six-game trip.
-Aaron Sanchez (3-6) lost his career-worst fifth straight decision, alowing four runs and seven hits in six innings.
+Aaron Sanchez (3-6) lost his career-worst fifth straight decision, allowing four runs and seven hits in six innings.

 ANGELS 13, MARINERS 3

-Albert Pujols hit his 643rd homer, his 11th this year, and drove in five runs,
+SEATTLE (AP) — Albert Pujols hit his 643rd homer, his 11th this year, and drove in five runs,

 Called up from Triple-A Salt Lake on Saturday night, Juan Suarez (1-0) allowed three runs and five hits in 5 2/3 innings to win his big league debut.
 The 21-year-old lefty became the youngest pitcher to start for the Angels since Tyler Chatwood in 2011.